markeyser/Deployment-of-ML-Models/09-Machine-Learning-Model-Pipeline-Overview.md

 # Machine Learning Model Pipeline Overview

 In this section I will give you an overview of the typical machine learning pipeline.
 What do I mean by this?
 What I mean is that in this section we are going to revisit together you and me the different sequential steps of a typical machine learning model building project.

-What do we do first.What do we do next.

-Essentially what are the things that we normally do when we are building or developing a machine learning
+What do we do first?
+What do we do next?
+Essentially what are the things that we normally do when we are building or developing a machine learning model.

-mode.

 Clearly these are the steps that we follow in business but maybe these are also the steps that you follow